 - Remember to focus on the positive feelings they have when they’re calm, and on the strategies they use to get there, than you focus on the negative behaviors.
 If we give lots of attention to negative behaviors, we “feed the monster.”
 Instead, give attention to what you want to see more of.

 Search online for images of “calm down for kids.”
 You’ll find lots.
 Print your favorite to use with your child, or even better, make a customized list / diagram of calming tools that work well for your child.

-Some helpful ideas to consider are: Deep breaths, blowing bubbles (really doing or pretending to).
+Some helpful ideas to consider are: Deep breaths, blowing bubbles (really blowing bubbles or even just pretending to), taking a deep breath and pretending to blow out birthday candles.
 Running, jumping, dancing, tensing up muscles then relaxing them, or doing “heavy work” – activities that use their muscles.
 Quiet time, time out, cuddles, holding a stuffed animal, wrapping up in a blanket.
 Sensory play.
 Using their imagination… Don’t pick the things that you like to use.
 Choose the tools that help your child to calm.
 Make sure they have some they can use outside of the home, whether that’s at school or on the playground.

 You could also download free these anger management strategy cards.
-Make you child a deck of the cards that you know are effective for them.
+Make your child a deck of the cards that you know are effective for them.